Assistance programs in Annapolis and Anne Arundel County.

 - Residents Access to a Coalition of Health - A partnership of local doctors and medical professionals.
 Patients call (410) 222-4531.

-Food banks and assistance programs in Anne Arundel
+Food banks, hunger prevention and free assistance programs in Anne Arundel County

 Dozens of charities, churches, and non-profit food pantries are committed to helping the needy.
 Groceries, hot meals, and other items such as clothing or baby formula may be offered.
 The centers will try to never turn anyone away from receiving help.
 Faith Baptist Church Pantry (phone 410-761-5346) as well as Food Link, Inc. are two of the leading groups to call.

 There are additional food banks in the county.
 Each has limited resources and different hours of operation.
-Or find more food banks in the region.
+There are also soup kitchens and client choice food pantries.
+Or find more free food banks in the Anne Arundel County region.